Sunnyday16/SuperHeroTask/README.md

 # SuperHeroTask

 I have Used Spring based framework that is Spring boot and spring MVC becouse of the follwoing reason.
-1. I have donot have write all the boiler-plate configuration.I only have to write my bussiness logic to configure rest API.
+1. I donot have to write all the boiler-plate configuration.I only have to write my bussiness logic to configure rest API.
 2.Spring boot provide all the configulation for web mvc ,Spring Security and Spring test.
 3.Spring boot has emebed tomcat server to easily test the code on application server.